 There's about 11,000 such stones that exist.
-There's some place where you could go look at them and put your hands on them.
+There are some places where you could go look at them and put your hands on them.
 They picture a wide variety of dinosaurs as this stone does.
 How many dinosaurs can you count?
 Most sixth graders could probably name a bunch of what looks like a Triceratops, Dimetrodon or Sauropod dinosaur, maybe and Apatosaurus or a Brachiosaurus.
 Who knows?
 How did they know how to etch these animals so accurately?
-That's the question we keep coming back to all these people all over the world:
+That's the question we keep coming back to for all these people all over the world:

 How did people in ancient times make pictures of dinosaurs with such accuracy and detail?

 Have you heard of St. George killing the Dragon?
-It's a story that's been relegated to myth and legend, but nearly all ancient depictions show the dragon this size or similar than him.
+It's a story that's been relegated to myth and legend, but nearly all ancient depictions show the dragon the same size as him.
 Which to me is significant.
-If you were making up a story about somebody killing a dragon, wouldn't you make the dragon big and tall and in really fearsome?
+If you were making up a story about somebody killing a dragon, wouldn't you make the dragon big and tall and really fearsome?
 But instead, you've got this animal that looks like kind of a glorified crocodile.
 I think if I was going to make up a dragon, I could do a better job than that.
 And yet the early depictions of the dragon that St. George killed are all very much like this one here.

-Early depictions are making creatures similar to this guy who was a Nothosaurus whose fossils are found in the area where St. George is said to have killed the dragon.
+Early depictions show creatures similar to this guy who was a Nothosaurus whose fossils are found in the area where St. George is said to have killed the dragon.
 Isn't that interesting?
-So we've got this animal fossilized remains of it, in a place where George killed the dragon that he supposedly killed.
+So we've got this animal with fossilized remains in a place where George killed the dragon.

-Here is the comparative size of the Nothosaurus.
-This chart is showing about what an adult would have looked like, which is, interestingly enough, about what is pictured in the early depictions of George killing the Dragon.
+This chart is showing about what an adult would have looked like compared to a Nothosaurus, which is, interestingly enough, about what is pictured in the early depictions of George killing the Dragon.
 Not some great tall, giant beast, but this animal who actually did live in that area looks about right.
 When you look at the scale, you take a look at the size of an animal as compared to the drawing of the man.
 And then you look at George there on his horse and there's the dragon, there's the damsel he's rescuing.
 It's not just a great story.
 It appears to be history.
 And there is a great deal of evidence to support that.

 There's a lady by the name of Jacqueline Simpson, and she mentioned in her book British Dragons, which she wrote in 1980 that over 70 villages in Great Britain have legends and traditions involving local dragons.
 Where would all that information come from?
 If there wasn't something to it, that's the question.